 During the assignment I take on the role of the lonely passenger to honour the time and effort that goes into daily commute.
 I follow a string of unplanned routes, getting on and off at arbitrary stops, and taking the first route that arrives to honour the time and effort that goes into daily commute.

 My method explores the possibilities of kinetic art; as the pencil/pen follows the movement of the vehicle on the paper, the line drawings become abstract (self)portraits of bus routes, incorporating information regarding the motion, the state of the road and even the mood of the driver.
-The bus itself takes part int the process as an actual drawing machine, as I facilitate the birth of the line drawing.
+The bus itself takes part int the process as an actual drawing machine, as I facilitate the birth of the line drawing, to create so called movement maps.
 To highlight the unique nature of these journeys I use different types of leftover paper, and accidentally choose the tools at each ride to enhance the character of the experience.

 At the end, I am planning to connect each of these routes on the map of London to achieve a continuous line as a summary of all the smaller drawings and to see whether the nature of the line-work of the small drawings would be reciprocated on the London map - as leaves reflect the tree itself.
 This acts as a little experiment with the highly organised system that is TFL, to see how playful I can get going by their rules and using their facilities.